santiagomartorelli/cypress/README.md

 ## Run the tests:

-1. Standard Execution: npm run cypress:execution (Headless mode)
+1. Standard Execution: npm run cypress:execution (Headless mode) - This will generate the Mochawesome report.
 2. npx cypress run --record --key 79a2f67d-4a82-41f1-9e71-18da72899e8b (to Run and save report in cypress cloud)
-3. Allure Report:
-   1. npm run cypress:execution-allure
-   2. npm run allure:report
-   3. allure open